isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 After this function executes, the file saves in the applications upload folder and is available for further processing.

-We now want to convert the file from its native format to PDF.
+Next, convert the file from its native format to PDF.
 The sample code you downloaded earlier contains a script named `create-pdf-from-docx.js` for converting a document to PDF.
 The following function, `convertDocumentToPDF`, takes an uploaded document and converts it to a PDF in a different folder:

 ```
 function convertDocumentToPDF(sourcePath, destinationPath)